 Field Description DMZ Host Enabled The AirLink gateway allows a single client to connect to the Internet through a demilitarized zone (DMZ).
-Options are: Automatic-enables the first connected device or the Public Mode interface as the DMZ Manual-inserts a specific IP address in the DMZ IP field Disable-no connected device receives unsolicited traffic from the cellular network or Internet (default)

-Field Description DMZ Host IP This field only appears if Manual is selected for the DMZ Enabled field.
+Options are: • Automatic-enables the first connected device or the Public Mode interface as the DMZ Note: In order for IP Passthrough to work, and for inbound packets to be forwarded to the LAN interface or device, DMZ Host Enabled must be set to Automatic.
+Manual-inserts a specific IP address in the DMZ IP field Disable-no connected device receives unsolicited traffic from the cellular network or Internet (default) DMZ Host IP This field only appears if Manual is selected for the DMZ Enabled field.
 It is the IP address of the private mode host that should be used as the DMZ.
 DMZ Host IP in use IP address of the host to which inbound unsolicited packets are sent When the device passes the Network IP to the configured public host, the DMZ IP in Use displays the public IP.